 Julien Bennet: The security strategy then consists of putting these installations in secure "boxes".
 This method is totally reliable and allows connections to be secured with encryption devices.
 The data in transit is thus rendered unreadable and unalterable.

-To go further, even if all the technical installations and equipment are renewed and therefore natively secure, it is still essential to continue to partition and limit access to the network.
+To go further, even if all the technical installations and equipments are renewed and therefore natively secure, it is still essential to continue to partition and limit access to the network.
 The attack surface must be reduced and user access rights must be limited as much as possible to guarantee a high level of security.

 Julien Bennet: Cybersecurity is a constant battle.
-Depending on the structure, it may require a person or a team specialising in the subject to be permanently mobilised in order to check the machines and equipment installed, to raise awareness among new recruits and to ensure that the departure of certain employees does not create vulnerabilities.
+Depending on the structure, it may require a person or a team specialising in the subject to be permanently mobilised in order to check the machines and equipments installed, to raise awareness among new recruits and to ensure that the departure of certain employees does not create vulnerabilities.

 Comprehensive monitoring of equipment ensures that the system meets security objectives, protects against attacks of all types and, if an attack does occur, enables a rapid response to limit its scope.